 We support policies related to land acquisition, use and development that bring down the cost of building, promote fair housing, and fully reflect community needs.

 We strive to create a healthy housing market and affordable opportunities in every community in the United States.

 We urge policymakers from the local, state and federal levels to support comprehensive packages that address the increasing cost of housing across the rental and homeownership spectrum to meet the needs of low-income individuals and families nationwide.
-Learn more about our continuing efforts, and join the campaign today!
+In our Cost of Home federal policy agenda, you can learn about 10 high-impact federal policy solutions that Habitat will collectively advocate for to significantly improve access to safe and affordable homes over the next five years.
+Learn more about our ongoing successes.